New constraint on neutrino magnetic moment and neutrino millicharge from LUX-ZEPLIN dark matter search results: Results

 where $\mu_{jk}$ is an element of the neutrino electromagnetic moments matrix and $A_k(E_\nu,L)$ is the amplitude of the $k$-mass state at the point of scattering~\cite{Borexino:2017fbd}.
-For the Majorana neutrino, only the transition moments are non-zero, while the diagonal elements of the matrix are equal to zero due to CPT-conservation.
-For the Dirac neutrino, all matrix elements may have non-zero values~\cite{Kouzakov:2017hbc}. \\
+For the Majorana neutrino, only the transition moments are nonzero, while the diagonal elements of the matrix are equal to zero due to CPT conservation.
+For the Dirac neutrino, all matrix elements may have nonzero values~\cite{Kouzakov:2017hbc}. \\ Similarly, it is possible to define also an effective neutrino millicharge parameter $q_{\nu}^{\rm eff}$ as a combination of the three flavor components. \\

+In Fig.~\ref{fig:magLZ} we show the marginal $\Delta\chi^2$s at different confidence levels, obtained using the $\chi^2$ in Eq.~(\ref{eq:chi2xe}), for both the effective MM and the marginalization over the three flavor components.

-The results of our analysis using the $\chi^2$ in Eq.~(\ref{eq:chi2xe}) for the neutrino MM are shown in Fig.~\ref{fig:mag}, where we show the marginal $\Delta\chi^2$'s at different confidence levels (C.L.).
-At $90\%$ C.L., the bound on the neutrino MM obtained in this work is
+The numerical values of the limits derived considering the three different flavors are reported in Table~\ref{tab:tablimits}.
+At $90\%$ C.L., the bound on the effective neutrino MM obtained in this work is